SMAPPNYU/smapputil/README.md

 #py

 python utilities / scripts that do useful things.
 Built in python 2.7.X.
-To ru nthe python scripts I suggest activating the scriptsenv virtual environment with `source scriptsenv/bin/activate`.
-You should see a `(scriptsenv)` appear at the beginning of your consode prompt. (you can deactivate by typing `deactivate` anytime)
+To ru nthe python scripts I suggest activating the scriptsenv virtual environment with `source smapputil/bin/activate`.
+You should see a `(smapputil)` appear at the beginning of your consode prompt. (you can deactivate by typing `source deactivate` anytime)

 environment.yml - for anaconda users to be able to create an environment easily, installs things from pip. to replicate the environment run `conda env create -f environment.yml` or simply `conda env create` in the `py` directory. [see this page.](http://conda.pydata.org/docs/using/envs.html#export-the-environment-file) requirements.txt - a file containing dependencies smapputilities needs

 #tests:

-to test your scripts create a file called `test_NAME_OF_YOUR_SCRIPT.py` following the format of files like [test_date_filter.py](https://github.com/SMAPPNYU/smapputilities/blob/master/py/test/test_date_filter.py) then run `python test/test_NAME_OF_YOUR_SCRIPT.py`
+to test your scripts create a file called `test_NAME_OF_YOUR_SCRIPT.py` following the format of files like [test_date_filter.py](https://github.com/SMAPPNYU/smapputilities/blob/master/py/test/test_date_filter.py) then run `python test/test_NAME_OF_YOUR_SCRIPT.py`, not all scripts are tested, notably twitter queries, although that may change.

 #resources: